jonasmalacofilho/post-clock/README.md

 recommended.
 And while it's possible to specify a different installation path, for example with `--root /usr/local/bin`, it would also _build_ post-clock as root, which isn't ideal.

-Instead, the recommended way to manually install post-clock is to clone the repository at the latest release tag, build with cargo, and copy the resulting executable to the desired location:
+Instead, clone the repository at the latest release tag, build with cargo, and copy the resulting executable to the desired location:

 ```
 git clone https://github.com/jonasmalacofilho/post-clock --branch v0.1.1